When is Tom Daley diving again at the Tokyo Olympics?

 Since then, he has been spotted knitting a Team GB “doggy jumper” while sitting in the stands and watching the women’s 3m springboard final on Sunday 1 August, his progress eagerly followed by fans on Instagram.

-Daley is back in the Tokyo Aquatics Centre on Friday 6 August for the men’s 10m individual platform preliminaries alongside compatriot Noah Williams.
+Daley was back in the Tokyo Aquatics Centre on Friday 6 August for the men’s 10m individual platform preliminaries alongside compatriot Noah Williams, where he eased his way into the semi-finals by finishing fourth, scoring 453.70 points and improving with each dive.

-Assuming Daley is one of the top 18 who makes it through the qualifiers, the semi-finals for that event take place in the wee hours of Saturday 7 August (2am-3.40am) with the finals following on at the slightly more reasonable time of 7am-8.25am that same morning.
+We will next see him in the semis for that event, which take place in the wee hours of Saturday 7 August (2am-3.40am), with the finals following on at the slightly more reasonable time of 7am-8.25am that same morning.

 The drama is being broadcast live in the UK on BBC TV, on the iPlayer, Red Button and online as well as on Eurosport via the Eurosport Player.